Domain Registration (RDAP): a beginner's guide

 When would I actually use this?

-If you're still on the fence about whether the WHOIS Lookup tool belongs in your toolbox, this section is for you.
+If you're still on the fence about whether the Domain Registration (RDAP) tool belongs in your toolbox, this section is for you.
 Below you'll meet three real people — a business development, a security analyst, and a product manager — facing three real situations where this tool turns a stressful afternoon into a five-minute task.
 Read whichever story sounds closest to your week.

 Story 1: Due Diligence for Domain Acquisition